dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 ## Explore the dbt Semantic Layer

-The universal dbt Semantic Layer is available to all Team and Enterprise Plans during [public beta](/docs/dbt-versions/release-notes/July-2023/sl-revamp-beta#public-beta).
-Users on dbt Cloud Developer plans or dbt Core users can use MetricFlow to only define and test metrics locally.
+During [public beta](/docs/dbt-versions/release-notes/July-2023/sl-revamp-beta#public-beta), the dbt Semantic Layer is accessible to all dbt Cloud Team and Enterprise multi-tenant plans [hosted](/docs/cloud/about-cloud/regions-ip-addresses) in North America.
+It's available on dbt v1.6 or newer. dbt Cloud Developer plans and dbt Core users can use MetricFlow to define and test metrics locally, but can't dynamically query them with integrated tools.

-Start exploring the dbt Semantic Layer by visiting the following pages:

 <div className="grid--3-col">